happymelonbox/green_book/README.md

 GreenBook will also be hosted to allow for use anywhere any time, currently GreenBook is in a localhost state.

-In the interest of confidence in GreenBook, the upcoming versions of GreenBook will include to ensure stability.
+In the interest of confidence in GreenBook, the upcoming versions of GreenBook will include testing to ensure stability.

 #   Ruby version: